 Now one should consider this difference in light of the fact that the full base side-length of The Great Pyramid itself is some 756 feet.
 The difference is thus ‘contained’ within the structure as placed.
 Moreover, in terms of achieving a location based upon global considerations, one should also note that the true elliptical circumference of the earth (pole to pole) under the WGS84 model is 131259392.7 feet (24859.73347 miles).

 In light of the above analysis one must conclude that the ratio of 10.14561638 (10 times the tropical year increase from 360 to 365.2421897 days) was intentional.
-The builders actively sought to realise this ratio between the noted small circle circumference, and the elliptical arc up to the pyramid from the equator.
-The very latitude placement was thus determined by the ratio.
+The builders actively sought to realise this ratio between the two noted measures: (X × 4) / Z. The very latitude placement was thus determined by the ratio.
 It was the governing principle that led to it being built precisely where it was, north of the equator.

 Knowledge of the Earth’s True Dimensions